 Managing target device Personality

-Normally, all target device’s sharing the same vDisk must have identical configurations.
+Normally, all target device’s sharing the same virtual disk must have identical configurations.
 The Target Device Personality feature allows you to define data for specific target devices and make it available to the target device at boot time.
-This data can then be used by your custom applications and scripts for a variety of purposes.
+This data can then be used by your custom applications and scripts for various purposes.

 Target Device Personality Tasks

 - Define personality data for a single target device using the Console